-All of the diamonds in the image on the right were cut from the same rough diamond, which had a uniform color.
+All of the diamonds below were cut from the same rough diamond, which had a uniform color.

 The wide range of yellow intensities displayed by these diamonds shows the large difference that the diamond cut can make.
 The lighter diamonds are all much shallower than the larger, deeper diamonds, which results in the radically different colors.

 As diamonds are formed through natural processes, almost all of them have some some inclusions present – microscopic particles of materials other than carbon that were present when the diamond was formed.

 As with cut, the general rules for clarity is a little different with yellow diamonds than white diamonds.

 Due to the small number of yellow diamonds available, the high demand and the focus on color as the most important factor in deciding a diamond’s value, small visible inclusions are not necessarily a deal breaker for all buyers.